TBD54566975/ssi-service/CONTRIBUTING.md

 ### Mage

-The build is run by Mage.
+The build is run by [Mage](https://magefile.org/).
+Instructions for installation can be found on the Mage site.

 You may verify your `mage` installation via the terminal: